 Bruce Crossman organises a Western Sydney University & Seoul National University Creative Collaboration: Heaven-to-Earth Inspiration: Gugak Performers & Australian Composers on UN Sustainability Mandate on Diversity (intercultural), 15, 22 October & 19 November 2020.

-Following on from Gayageum master Hwang Byung-ki’s idea of ‘something so inexplicable subtle that it can only be felt deep in the heart…[it] comes down from heaven to stay in the human mind…It touches the heart of everyone…and activates his spirit’ (Hwang 2002), Western Sydney postgraduates will collaborate through file-sharing to compose and improvise music with their counterparts in Seoul National University, research students in traditional Korean music—Gugak—on gayageum and haegeum.
-The students will be supervised by Professor Yi Ji-young, considered one of the most important Korean gayageum players of our time with a legacy stretching from traditional sanjo to contemporary avant-garde repertoire.
-A research panel including Australians Professor Roger Dean (MARCS) and Dr Waldo Garrido (SHCA) in conversation with Korean musicians Professor Yi Ji-young (Seoul National University) and Dr Hyelim Kim (Barbican Third Orchestra, London) will discuss the ‘inexplicable subtle’ creative interactions between Korea and Australia.
+Following on from Gayageummaster Hwang Byung-ki’s idea of ‘something so inexplicable subtle that is can only be felt deep in the heart…[it] comes down from heaven to stay in the human mind…It touches the heart of everyone…and activates his spirit’ (Hwang 2002), Western Sydney postgraduates collaborate through file-sharing to compose and improvise music with their counterparts in Seoul National University, research students in traditional Korean music—Gugak—on gayageumand haegeum.
+The students were supervised by Professor Yi Ji-young—considered one of the most important Korean gayageum players of our time, and Professor Sngkn Kim—a highly respected Korean composer and cultural organiser.
+A research panel including Australians Dr Kate Fagan (WSRC) and Dr Waldo Garrido (SHCA) in conversation with Korean musicians Professor Yi Ji-young (Seoul National University and Dr Hyelim Kim (Barbican Third Orchestra, London) discussed the ‘inexplicable subtle’ creative interactions between Korea and Australia.

 Seminar 2: Thursday, 5-6.30pm, 22 October 2020—Zoom link Heaven-to-Earth Inspiration 1: Gugak Performers & Australian Composers